-THEVOZ Attorneys will be your advocate in any type of tax dispute with tax authorities.
+THEVOZ Attorneys will be your advocate before the tax authorities.

-Transfer Pricing Ruling.
 Transfer pricing is an important issue right now because the of OEDC’s anti-base erosion and profit shifting initiative.
-The initiative has highlighted the ways multinational enterprises (MNEs) can reduce their tax liability by making it appear as if high value-added activities are performed, and taxed, in low tax countries.
+The initiative has highlighted the ways multinational enterprises (MNEs) can reduce their tax liability by making it appear as if high-value-added activities are performed, and taxed, in low-tax countries.
 Transfer pricing is one of the practices cited by the OEDC as a method of tax avoidance used by MNEs.
 Multinationals have entities in multiple countries that produce goods used as commodities or components of products finished by other entities.
-The MNEs, when they ship the commodities or components across border to other entities in the group, are supposed to price those goods as if they were purchased from entities outside the group, as if it were an “arm’s-length” transaction.
+The MNEs, when they ship the commodities or components across borders to other entities in the group, are supposed to price those goods as if they were purchased from entities outside the group, as if it were an “arm’s-length” transaction.
 By manipulating pricing data so that it appears the activity with the highest added value occurred in a country with low tax rates, MNEs effectively shift profits and avoid taxes away from countries with relatively high tax rates.

 However, increased enforcement aimed at curbing transfer pricing abuse has many MNEs concerned that they will find themselves being double taxed by authorities in the countries in which they operate.
 Defending themselves in a climate of suspicion and mistrust is problematic.
 What can MNEs do to protect themselves from being unfairly accused of tax avoidance?

-These dispute resolution services are just some of the ways THEVOZ Attorneys can help taxpayers stay on the right side of the law and the IRS.
-We can help you with any taxes from offshore businesses and help rationalize tax picture of a company or individual.
-We can get you out of trouble and keep you out of trouble with tax authorities in the US and Europe.
+These dispute resolution services are just some of the ways THEVOZ Attorneys can help taxpayers stay on the right side of the law, both here in the US and in Europe.
+We can help you navigate tax requirements from offshore businesses and help you understand the larger tax picture for a company or individual.
+We can get you out of trouble, and keep you out of trouble, with the relevant tax authorities in the US and in Europe.